- For Businesses

 Humboldt State University’s California Center for Rural Policy is dedicated to improving the lives of rural people in California.
 Using methods tailored to the study of rural populations, environments, and their interactions, the CCRP researches a wide range of issues to inform policies and planning.

 The Fortuna Business Improvement District (FBID) is a California non-profit organization.
 We operate under a contract with the City of Fortuna, California, to improve the already excellent business climate of our city.
 The business improvement district acts as the economic development department in our town.
 FBID is here to help provide information to your business related to commercial locations, business services, resources, and classes.
-The Fortuna Business Improvement District is here to help you; smoothly relocate your existing business, help you established a new business in Fortuna, California, and lastly, to assist enterprises that were needed to help you succeed for many years in the business Friendly City of Fortuna, California.
+The Fortuna Business Improvement District is here to help you; smoothly relocate your existing business, help you establish a new business in Fortuna, California, and lastly, to assist enterprises that were needed to help you succeed for many years in the business Friendly City of Fortuna, California.

-As an open architecture network, RCRA connects regional leaders helping overcome the isolation of the large geography of the region linking similar projects happening in different part of the region with the goal of creating synergy, doing collaborative resource development, shortening the learning curve, and identifying challenges that can best be overcome by working collectively across the region.
+As an open architecture network, RCRA connects regional leaders helping overcome the isolation of the large geography of the region linking similar projects happening in different parts of the region with the goal of creating synergy, doing collaborative resource development, shortening the learning curve, and identifying challenges that can best be overcome by working collectively across the region.

 The Redwood Region Economic Development Commission (RREDC) is a collaboration of Humboldt County communities dedicated to expanding economic opportunity in Humboldt County.
-We create opportunity and support the growth of local businesses.
+We create opportunities and support the growth of local businesses.
 We lead projects of regional significance, make loans, and offer business consulting through our partner, the North Coast Small Business Development Center.

 The California Competes Grant is available to businesses that want to locate or stay and grow in California.
 A total of $120,000,000 in California Competes Grant funds are available for allocation in the 2021-2022 fiscal year.
 The maximum grant award is $36 million.
 Grant Guidelines will be posted on the GO-Biz website in November.
-One page flyer HERE.

 The CalCompetes Grant is available to businesses of any size that meet at least one of the following criteria: